ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 var location = process.env.DEVICE_LOCATION || 'THE LOCATION OF THE PARTICLE PHOTON DEVICE';
 var connectionString = process.env.IOTHUB_CONN || 'YOUR IOT HUB DEVICE-SPECIFIC CONNECTION STRING HERE';

-// Define the Johnny Five board as your Particle Photon var board = new five.Board({
+// Create a Johnny Five board board instance to represent your Particle Photon var board = new five.Board({
   io: new Particle({
     token: particleKey,
     deviceId: deviceName
   })
 });

+// hF, hC, bF, bC are holder variables for the fahrenheit and celsius values from the
+// hygrometer and barometer respectively. var hF, hC, bF, bC, relativeHumidity, pressure;

 var client = new device.Client(connectionString, new device.Https());
 {% endhighlight %}